 Teacher 1 reflects, that the places in the lesson where these abilities and intelligences are seen clearly are during free play and especially building with blocks.

-A place where Teacher 2 sees her students creativity is in drawing “They draw what’s n their imagination, what’s in their mind.
+A place where Teacher 2 sees her students creativity is in drawing “They draw what’s in their imagination, what’s in their mind.
 They can make airplanes.”

 Final Reflections: Happyland has a reputation of longevity and quality in their community.
 Challenges surround the difficulty certifying their school so it can be expanded to kinder, and continuing to build space within their classroom for freedom of expression.
+Teachers understand the value of creativity and imagination on the future of their children is as just as important as the social values they teach.